-Many children learning the saxophone steer towards Jazz and Rock styles but there is an enormous amount of repertoire for every genre!
+Many that are learning the saxophone steer towards Jazz and Rock styles but there is an enormous amount of repertoire for every genre!
 Trinity exams are the most popular and we also offer ABRSM music medals exams (ensemble assessments).
 Lessons are taught 1 on 1 and in small groups and you can be taught at home if that’s your preference.

 The saxophone is actually quite easy to learn to play, probably because it was designed fairly recently in the scheme of musical instruments.
-But do bear in mind it awkward to handle at first.
+But do bear in mind it can be awkward to handle at first.
 The saxophone is rather heavy and requires the use of a neck strap in addition to the player’s hands to hold the instrument.
-It is also quite wide and this prevents children with very small hands from being able to play it.
+It is also quite wide and this prevents very small hands from being able to play it.
 On the upside though, the fingering system is very easy to understand and tone production is much easier than with most wind instruments.

 Here is a testimonial from a happy pupil!